Loicet/submission_reminder_app_Loicet_/README.md

 Checking submissions in ./assets/submissions.txt
 Reminder: Chinemerem has not submitted the Shell Navigation assignment!
 Reminder: Divine has not submitted the Shell Navigation assignment!
-Reminder: Christian Regnante has not submitted the Shell Navigation assignment!
+Reminder: John has not submitted the Shell Navigation assignment!
-Reminder: Hirwa Armstrong has not submitted the Shell Navigation assignment!
+Reminder: Ruth has not submitted the Shell Navigation assignment!
-Reminder application executed successfully!
 ------------------------------------